1. Kroxylicious overview

 # ...

-1 PKCS #12 store for the public CA certificate of the virtual cluster.
+1 PKCS #12 store containing the private-key and certificate/intermediates of the virtual cluster.

 2 Password to protect the PKCS #12 store.